 Assuming one structure is always fastest

 There is no universal winner.
-"Fast" depends on what you do most often and on the implementation.
+Self-check: name the operation you do most often before declaring anything "fast."

 Treating trees as automatically efficient

-Some trees support very efficient search, but that depends on the tree type and on structural conditions such as balance.
+Some trees support very efficient search, but that depends on tree type and balance.
 A badly shaped tree can perform much worse than a balanced one.
+Self-check: confirm the balance condition before relying on tree speed.

 Choosing a linked list just because insertion sounds cheap

-Insertion can be cheap once you already have the right node.
-Finding that node may still cost time.
+Insertion can be cheap once you already have the right node, but finding that node may still cost time.
+Self-check: count the search step, not just the insert.

 Confusing an abstract structure with a language feature

-"Array," "list," "map," or "tree" in a programming language may come with implementation choices that affect memory use and speed.
-The abstract idea and the concrete container are related, but they are not identical.
+"Array," "list," "map," or "tree" in a language may come with implementation choices that affect memory and speed.
+The abstract idea and the concrete container are related but not identical.

 Need help with a problem?